Azure-Samples/Cognitive-Speech-STT-Android/README.md

 ### Requirements

 * Android OS must be Android 4.1 or higher (API Level 16 or higher)
 * The speech client library contains native code.
 To use this sample in an emulator, make sure that your build variant matches the architecture (x86 or arm) of your emulator.
-However, due to the need of audio, using a physical device is recommended.

 ### Build the sample

-1. First, you must obtain a Speech API subscription key from by following the instructions on [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).
+1. First, you must obtain a Speech API subscription key by following the instructions on [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).

 2. Start Android Studio, choose `Import project (Eclipse ADT, Gradle, etc.)` from the `Quick Start` options and select Cognitive-Speech-STT-Android folder.

-3. A `Gradle Sync` dialog pops up, choose OK to continue downloading the latest tools.
+3. When a `Gradle Sync` dialog pops up, choose OK to continue downloading the latest tools.

 4. In Android Studio -\> `Project` panel -\> `Android` view, open file "SpeechRecoExample/res/values/strings.xml", and find the line "Please\_add\_the\_subscription\_key\_here;".
-Replace the "Please\_add\_the\_subscription\_key\_here" value with your subscription key string from the first step.
+Replace the "Please\_add\_the\_subscription\_key\_here" value with your subscription key from the first step.

-5. If you want to use *Recognition with intent*, you also need to sign up [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/) and set the key values in `luisAppID` and `luisSubscriptionID` from "Samples\_SpeechRecoExample\_res\_values\_strings.xml".
+5. If you want to use *Recognition with intent*, you also need to sign up for [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/) and set the key values in `luisAppID` and `luisSubscriptionID` in Samples\_SpeechRecoExample\_res\_values\_strings.xml.

 6. In Android Studio, select menu `Build` \> `Make Project` to build the sample, and `Run` to launch this sample app.